-Children’s Cardiac Neurodevelopmental Follow-Up Clinic is the only program in Minnesota providing comprehensive clinical and developmental evaluations and ongoing coordinated care to support children with complex heart defects from infancy through adolescence.
+Children’s Minnesota cardiac neurodevelopmental follow-up clinic is the only program in Minnesota providing comprehensive clinical and developmental evaluations and ongoing coordinated care to support children with complex heart defects from infancy through adolescence.

-In collaboration with The Children’s Heart Clinic and the child’s primary care provider, Children’s Cardiac Neurodevelopmental Follow-Up Clinic provides children and their families the expertise of a team of pediatric specialists:
+In collaboration with the Children’s Heart Clinic and the child’s primary care provider, the clinic provides children and their families the expertise of a team of pediatric specialists:

 - Physical medicine and rehabilitation specialists, including:

 Who is eligible to be seen in the clinic?

 Infants and children with congenital heart disease requiring surgical intervention are eligible to be seen at the clinic.
 Additionally, certain children with congenital heart conditions are at higher risk for developmental disorders and disabilities.
 These children include:

 - Children with specific heart conditions, such as:

 Patients can be seen anytime after six months of age, even if by all appearances they are developing typically.
 If you have questions regarding participation, please discuss with your child’s cardiologist.

 We require a referral from the patient’s primary care provider and/or cardiologist for the initial visit.
 Our intake coordinator will assist with scheduling your child.

 As a part of the program, our patients receive regular follow-up care throughout childhood.
 The frequency of visits will vary depending on the unique needs of your child.